-Segment 1: The Board has approved providing \$202.4 million in federal funds and \$80.00 million in state funds.
-As previously mentioned, Caltrans has also committed \$42.70 million in State Highway Operation and Protection Program funds for this project.
-In addition, in December 2020, the project was awarded \$140.00 million in SB 1 funding.
+Segment 1: The Board has approved providing \$161.4 million in federal funds and \$220.00 million in state funds.
+As previously mentioned, Caltrans has also committed

+\$42.70 million in State Highway Operation and Protection Program funds for this project.

-Segment 2: The Board has approved providing \$5.00 million in federal funds for this project to support the environmental phase.
+Segment 2: The Board has approved providing \$11.00 million in federal funds for this project.
 This project is eligible for future state and federal funds.

-Schedule, scope, and cost risks remain high on Segment 1 due to complex ROW impacts which rely on design variations.
-This may also delay receipt of the State's share of funding.
+Schedule, scope, and cost risks remain high on Segment 1 due to complex ROW and utilities issues which rely on design variations to minimize private property impacts.